benmarwick/JSTORr/README.md

 First, go to [Data for Research service][dfr] and request data as specified above and download the zip file when it's available (it can take a few hours to days for DfR to prepare your archive).
 No need to unzip, that's done by the package.

-Second, start `R` and run something like `unpacked <- JSTOR_unpack` and paste in the directory and zip file name when prompted.
-Then you'll get a data object `unpacked`, containing 1-grams, 2-grams and bibliographic data.
+Second, start `R` and run something like `unpack <- JSTOR_unpack()` and paste in the directory and zip file name when prompted.
+Then you'll get a data object `unpack`, containing 1-grams, 2-grams and bibliographic data.

 Third, explore some visualisations of key words over time with `JSTOR_1word`, `JSTOR_2words`, `JSTOR_1bigram`, `JSTOR_2bigrams`, and correlations of words over time with `JSTOR_2wordcor` and `JSTOR_2bigramscor`